 Gallipoli, August, 1915

 The landings at Suvla had also been a disaster.
-The last British attacks were taking place as the 18th Battalion landed at ANZAC Cove in the early hours of Aug.
-20.
+The last British attacks coincided with the 18th’s landing at ANZAC Cove.

 The Turks had strengthened their defenses south of Suvla.
-Mustafa Kemal inspected the completed trenches at ‘Hill 60’ on the afternoon of the 20th.
-The wiley, battle-hardened commander ordered more artillery pieces , just to be sure.3
+Mustafa Kemal inspected the completed trenches at ‘Hill 60.’
+The wiley, battle-hardened commander had ordered more artillery pieces, just in case the British were foolhardy enough to try again.3

 Captain Henry Loughan of the 14th Battalion noted that